SFU-CMPT-201/a3-pub/README.md

   executable and check if it prints out `Hello World!`.
 * Create two files, one named `main.c` and the other named `other.c`.
 In `other.c`, write a function that prints out `Other invoked`.
 In `main.c`, write a main function that calls the function in `other.c`.
-You can create a header file, if you so choose.
+You should also create a header file, `other.h` that contains the function definition for `other.c` and use it in `main.c`.
 * Enter `clang main.c other.c` which generates an executable with the default name.
 Run it and check if it prints out `Other invoked`.
 * Enter a command that will generate an executable named `main`.
 Once generated, run it and check if